binshops/laravel-blog/README.md

 2) if `use_custom_view_files` is enabled in the config (which it is by default), it means that any post with a custom view file set (details in the docs) can include any file within `/resources/views/custom_blog_posts`, which blade will execute.
 This package gives no method to edit any file within that directory though.

-## How to install Laravel Blogger to your laravel app

-Please see my [Laravel Blogger Package Documentation/install guide](https://hessam.binshops.com/laravel-blog-package#setup) for install instructions.
-(It is very simple - done via composer/artisan commands, plus adding one method to your \App\User model (`canManageBlogEtcPosts()` which should return `true` if this user can manage the blog).

 ## How to customise the blog views/templates

 After doing the correct `vendor:publish`, all of the default template files will be found in /resources/views/vendor/blogetc/ and are easy to edit to match your needs.